-Subject.
+- Subject.
 Discrete mathematics is an umbrella term for several different branches of mathematics.
 These branches are: mathematical logic, set theory, combinatorics, graph theory, number theory, discrete probability and several others.
 The unifying feature of these branches is that they do not require the concept of continuity which is essential in calculus.
 Sometimes the adjective discrete is used in mathematics as a near antonym of continuous.
 In calculus we study real numbers.
 The simplest way to visualize real numbers is the real number line.
 This visualization emphasizes the fact that there are no holes between real numbers: they form a continuum.
 In contrast, the discrete mathematics studies mathematical objects that do not have this property.
-The most prominent example is the set of positive integers: 1, 2, 3, . . . .
-Other examples are sets that can be in some way represented by positive integers.

-Exams: There will be three "mid-term" exams and a comprehensive final exam.
-The dates for the "mid-term" exams are Tuesday, January 25, Friday, February 11 and Friday, March 4.
-The final exam is scheduled for three hours on Tuesday, March 15 from 1pm to 4pm.
+The most prominent example is the set of positive integers: 1, 2, 3, ....
+Other examples are sets that can be in some way represented by positive integers. - Exams: There will be two "mid-term" exams and a comprehensive final exam.
+The dates for the "mid-term" exams are Tuesday, April 17, and Monday, May 14.
+The final exam is scheduled for three hours on Wednesday, June 6 from 8am to 11am.
 There will be no make-up exams.
 If you are unable to take an exam for a very serious reason verified in writing, please see me beforehand.
-This does not apply to the final exam which cannot be taken neither early nor late.

-Homework: A list of suggested homework problems will be posted daily on the class website.
+This does not apply to the final exam which cannot be taken neither early nor late. - Assignment: There will be one written homework assignments.
+This assignment will be handed out after the second exam and it will be due one week it is handed out.
+This assignment will be graded and the grade will count towards the final grade. - Homework: A list of suggested homework problems will be posted daily on the class website.
 Homework will not be collected.
 To succeed in class you should do each problem on your own.
 While working on problems you should recognize which theoretical tools are being used to solve a particular problem.
 As a result you will acquire general problem solving strategies, which is one of the goals of higher education.
-Incidentally, this will also lead to your success on exams.

-Grading: Each exam and assignment will be graded by an integer between 0 and 100.
-Your final grade will be determined using the following formula
+Incidentally, this will also lead to your success on exams. - Grading: Each exam and assignment will be graded by an integer between 0 and 100.
+Your final grade will be determined using the following formula where E1, E2 are the grades for the in-class exams, A is the grade on the assignment and FE is the grade for the final exam.
+In the above formula the symbol $\lceil x \rceil$ denotes the ceiling of a real number x.
+Your letter grade will be assigned according to the following table:

-$$FG = [0.2E1 + 0.2E2 + 0.2E3 + 0.4FE].$$
+$FG = [0.2 \times E1 + 0.2 \times E2 + 0.2 \times A + 0.4 \times FE].$